mikejamesgreco/plsql-block-runner/README.md

 Rules:
 - Order matters
 - Exactly one `MAIN` block is required
-- Zero or one `DECL` block is allowed
+- Zero or many `DECL` blocks are allowed
 - One or more `BLOCK` entries are required

 ### Block Types